 According to so-called creation science – the widely held religious belief that the world and all its living creatures were created by God in just six days – the earth is only 6,000 to 10,000 years old.
-The faith-based belief rejects the scientific theory of evolution, which holds that life forms evolved over a long period of time through the process of natural selection.
+The faith-based belief rejects Darwin’s scientific theory of evolution, which holds that life forms evolved over a long period of time through the process of natural selection.
 In resorting to fictitious claims to justify its creed, creation science only masquerades as science.

 Creation science has its roots in a literal interpretation of the Bible.
 To establish a biblical chronology, various scholars have estimated the lifespans of prominent figures and the intervals between significant historical events described in the Bible.
 The most detailed chronology was drawn up in the 1650s by an Irish Archbishop, who calculated that exactly 4,004 years elapsed between the creation and the birth of Jesus.
 It’s this dubious calculation that underlies the 6,000-year lower limit for the age of the earth.